Eggs and Cholesterol Why the Advice Changed

 Iron | ~0.9 mg | From the yolk |

-People buy pasture-raised eggs for reasons beyond nutrition: animal welfare, taste (many people notice a richer flavor), and lower saturated fat and cholesterol in the egg itself.
+People buy pasture-raised eggs for reasons beyond nutrition: animal welfare, taste, lower saturated fat.
 Those are valid reasons.
 But if you're buying them thinking you're solving a vitamin D or omega-3 deficiency, you're not.
-Eat fish, get sunlight, or take a supplement for that.
+Eat fish, get sunlight, or supplement for those.

 The industry funding problem

-This doesn't invalidate the consensus that moderate egg consumption is fine for most people.
-That consensus comes from the AHA, Harvard, Mayo Clinic, Cleveland Clinic, and the British Heart Foundation, not just industry-funded research.
-But it's worth knowing that the research landscape isn't as independent as it appears.
+The consensus that moderate egg consumption is fine for most people doesn't come only from industry-funded research.
+It comes from the AHA, Harvard, Mayo Clinic, Cleveland Clinic, and the British Heart Foundation.
+But the research landscape isn't as independent as it appears.

 FAQ